Junior Club Values Statement

 - Respect for match officials; remembering that most are volunteers and acknowledging that, just like players, referees will make mistakes.

 - Respect for the coaches, managers and for those who volunteer their time to do the essential, unseen or unpopular jobs.
-Introduce yourself, say “thanks” and show appreciation for their support.
+Introduce yourself, say “thanks”, show appreciation for their support and offer to help

 “The whole point of rugby is that it is first and foremost a state of mind, a spirit."
 Jean-Pierre Rives.